akzorz/Sercomm-API/README.md

 - wait
 ```

+## Copying files off of the camera
+If you would like to move files off the camera for external editing, ftp is not available, or at least the ftp command is not available.
+However ftpput is, and can be used as such -
+`ftpput -u user@mysite.com -p password ftp.mysite.com -P 21 /MediaAccess.cab /usr/local/www/img/MediaAccess.cab  -v`

 ## TODO!
 If you can help with these missing piece of functionality, I would be most grateful.